vkrbt/pinch-to-zoom/README.md

         }
     }

-    // Don't forget to unsibscribe before unmounting componentWillUnmount() {
+    // Don't forget to unsubscribe before unmounting componentWillUnmount() {
         if (this.pinchToZoom) {
-            this.pinchToZoom.unsubscibe();
+            this.pinchToZoom.unsubscribe();
         }
     }